 2/3 Imagine the Past (50 min)

-My presentation for third graders (and sometimes second) introduces students to research and history through picture books such as Sky Boys and Stagecoach Sal.
-(We sing a lot!)
-As with my presentation for older students, we look at how words and pictures work together.This session can include a writing activity around Apples to Oregon where I lead students through a fun activity of “writing a letter to a person of the past.”
+My presentation for third graders (and sometimes second) introduces students to research and history through picture books.
+As with my presentation for older students, we look at how words and pictures work together.This session can include a writing activity around Apples to Oregon where I lead students through a fun activity of writing a letter to a person of the past.

 4th/5th History Must Be Seen (60 min with writing)

-My presentation for students in grades 4th/5th includes a writing activity (using Titanic or Apples to Oregon), depending on time (this usually requires 50-60 min) and group size.
+My presentation for students in grades 4th/5th can include a writing activity.
 We explore how illustrators and authors research and revise to create historical fiction and nonfiction books.
-Using work-in-progress slides and photographs from Sweet Clara and the Freedom Quilt, Under the Quilt of Night, and Sky Boys, students see how real-life visits to museums, family history, and old photographs can help inform research.
-I also share how investigators like John Snow relied on primary sources for his work on the 1854 London cholera epidemic in The Great Trouble and we meet some of the people from the Titanic.
+Using work-in-progress slides and photographs, students see how real-life visits to museums, family history, and old photographs can help inform research.
+I also share how investigators like John Snow relied on primary sources for his work on the 1854 London cholera epidemic in The Great Trouble.

 5th-8th Everyone’s Story Matters (50-60 min)

 This session is designed to share my own passion for history and also help readers think more about writing and research.
 I hope to encourage an interest in historical fiction and nonfiction, while also sharing research tips to help students be successful in writing papers in middle school, high school, and beyond.
-We talk about the research process for The Great Trouble, Titanic, and Courage & Defiance, Stories of Spies, Saboteurs, and Survivors in WWII Denmark.
+We talk about the research process for The Great Trouble, Titanic, D-Day, How I Became a Spy, and We Had to Be Brave.